The Open Championship 2023: Dates, schedule and how to watch on TV

 The World No 1 and the game’s best player from tee to green, but he has been held back in recent weeks by a cold putter.

+In eight tournaments in 2023, the American has finished no worse than T11, having three third place finishes and coming runner-up at this year’s PGA Championship.

-Top 10 finishes in all three majors is impressive consistency, and Open finishes of T-8 and T-21 are commendable on just two outings.
+Top 10 finishes in all three majors is impressive consistency, but the American is yet to produce his very best form in the UK.

+In his two outings at the Open, Scheffler has finished T-8 and T-21.

+But, with his love of links golf, he will be a contender in Liverpool.

 Brooks Koepka 14/1